timmcginley/41934/Assignments/A1/readme.md

 # A1: Learning from OpenBIM (Forensic BIM)
 Warm up project to get your teeth into OpenBIM standards.
-This assignment is linked to the following learning objectives.
+This assignment has 2 parts that are linked to the following [learning objectives]:

 ### Learning Objectives
 2. Identify, locate and extract information from an IFC model in OpenBIM tools